wilstep/BeagleBone-clock/README.md

 ## The LKM C code
 The program may be found in the `lkm` subdirectory.
 You must have the kernel headers for your kernel installed in order to compile this.
 On my BBB the following
-`apt-cache search linux-headers-$(uname -r)` output `linux-headers-4.1.15-ti-rt-r43 - Linux kernel headers for 4.1.15-ti-rt-r43 on armhf` To compile go into the subdirectory and issue the command `make`
+`apt-cache search linux-headers-$(uname -r)` results in output
+`linux-headers-4.1.15-ti-rt-r43 - Linux kernel headers for 4.1.15-ti-rt-r43 on armhf`
+To compile go into the subdirectory and issue the command `make`
 To load the LKM type
 `sudo insmod kclock.ko`
 or if you wish to offset the time for you local time zone, add the seconds (10hrs = 36,000 secs in my case)
 `insmod kclock.ko offset=36000`
 To unload the LKM
 `sudo rmmod kclock`
 The LKM writes to the kernel log.
-You can monitor this from the su account `cd /var/log`
+You can monitor this from the su account
+`cd /var/log`
 `tail -f kern.log`